augustss/MicroHs/README.md

 It uses combinators for handling variables, and has some primitive operations for integers and for executing IO operations.
 There is a also a simple mark-scan garbage collector.
+It is written in a reasonably portable C code.

 ### Runtime flags
 * `-HSIZE` set heap size to `SIZE` cells, can be suffixed by `k`, `M`, or `G`